BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
 <a class="tus-back-to-previous">[To Previous]</a>

-The +A-B doorway (the fall of mankind): happens when we don't apply what we know because we're not willing or able to.
+The +A-B gateway (the fall of mankind): happens when we don't apply what we know because we're not willing or able to.

 ### Piece 110 {: #piece-110 }

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
 <a class="tus-back-to-previous">[To Previous]</a>

-The -A+B doorway: Acts of nature, forced fasting due to droughts, etc. These are agents for [Piece 3](#piece-3) in [Piece 105](#piece-105).
+The -A+B gateway: Acts of nature, forced fasting due to droughts, etc. These are agents for [Piece 3](#piece-3) in [Piece 105](#piece-105).

 ### Piece 111 {: #piece-111 }